edgelesssys/ego.dev/content/_index.md

     **Want to scale your confidential app?** [Marblerun](https://marblerun.sh/) - "the service mesh for confidential computing" - has native support for EGo-based microservices and makes it easy to securely scale confidential apps on [Kubernetes](https://kubernetes.io).

     **Want to use Intel&reg; SGX features like sealing or remote attestion?** Easy!
-Just import EGo's [enclave library](https://github.com/edgelesssys/ego/blob/master/enclave/enclave.go) and access everything in a single line.
+Just import EGo's [enclave library](https://github.com/edgelesssys/ego/blob/master/enclave/enclave.go) and access everything in a single line of code.
 For example, get an attestation report for your TLS certificate:

     `r, err := enclave.GetRemoteReport(sha256.Sum256(cert)[:])`